-Skateboarding, whitewater rafting, shooting sports, rock climbing — you can do it all at the Paul R. Christen National High Adventure Base at the Summit Bechtel Reserve in West Virginia.
+Skateboarding, whitewater rafting, rock climbing — you can do it all at the Paul R. Christen National High Adventure Base at the Summit Bechtel Reserve in West Virginia.

 Scouts can select world-class action sports or take a trek in and around the majestic New River Gorge National River.
 The 2022 year will prove to be another banner year for the Summit Bechtel Reserve.
 In 2021, the high-adventure base will pilot a new backpacking program.